realm/realm-js/README.md

 - **Have a feature request?** [Open an issue](https://github.com/realm/realm-js/issues/new).
 Tell us what the feature should do, and why you want the feature.
 - Sign up for our [**Community Newsletter**](http://eepurl.com/VEKCn) to get regular tips, learn about other use-cases and get alerted of blog posts and tutorials about Realm.

-## Building Realm JS
+## Building Realm

-In case you don't want to use the precompiled version on npm, you can build Realm JS yourself from source.
+In case you don't want to use the precompiled version on npm, you can build Realm yourself from source.
 You’ll need an Internet connection the first time you build in order to download the core library.

 Prerequisites:
 - Node 4.0+